Penkie/Penkie/README.md

 Here's some of my dev things

 - 🔭 I’m currently working on ...
-Angular and NodeJS
+A secret project
 - 🌱 I’m currently learning ...
 ASP.net core
 - 🤔 I’m looking for help with ...
 ASP.net core
 - 💬 Ask me about ...
 Anything